clarkezone/audiovisualizer/README.md

 # Introduction

-The AudioAnalyzer UWP extension DLL contains a Media Foundation Transform object that can be loaded as MediaPlayer effect and uses overlapped FFT to produce spectrum of the audio data as well as a prebuilt XAML custom control that renders both stock and custom visulizations.
+The AudioAnalyzer UWP extension DLL contains a component that can provide realtime audio analysis information for visualization and other purposes.
+Library does contain also prebuilt controls implementing VU meters and spectrum analyzer and a control that has a custom draw capability

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: